luca-nik/luca-nik/README.md

 ## 🔬 Research and Development

-My research activity focuses on the theoretical development and practical application of multiscale atomistic models to simulate the physical properties of complex materials.
+My research focuses on the theoretical development and practical application of multiscale atomistic models to simulate the physical properties of complex materials.
 This includes:

 - Reactive and non-reactive Molecular Dynamics simulations using ReaxFF and Gromacs.